microsoft/ContosoTraders/docs/Inventory-power-app-deployment-guide.md

  ![dimg6](images/depap5.png)

 6. Go to the Related resources select Microsoft Teams Connection.
-A side screen will open with a MIcrosoft Teams user connection whiich you already configured in the dataverse.
+A side screen will open with a Microsoft Teams user connection which you already configured in the dataverse.
 Please click Save.

  ![dimg7](images/depap7.png)

 7. Go to the Related Resources Select Workflow.
-A side screen will open please select creat new and click Save.
+A side screen will open please select create new and click Save.

  ![dimg9](images/depap10.png)